 For plant and equipment, impairment losses are recognised in the statement of comprehensive income in the cost of sales line item.
-However, because land and buildings are measured at revalued amounts, impairment losses on land and buildings are treated as a revaluation decrement.
+However, because land and buildings are measured at fair value, impairment losses on land and buildings are treated as a revaluation decrement, to the extent of any previous revaluation increments.